-Because on the one hand, it’s really interesting, people will come to me and say, “Well you must be really amazed.
-God has done a few things through you.”
-And I think, “Well, I have, but they are kind of one-offs,” and I look at my wife and I look at the time that she spent investing in our kids and I think of our greatest joys… and what is happening, our kids are impacting far more people than I ever will in all my life.
+And I look at my wife and I look at the time that she spent investing in our kids and I think of our greatest joys.
+And what is happening, our kids are impacting far more people than I ever will in all my life.

-See, the problem with being a woman is, your investment is a long haul investment, very painful, and very difficult with not a lot of reward during the journey.
+Your investment is a long-haul investment, very painful, and very difficult with not a lot of reward during the journey.
 But the payoff is deeper and greater.

-And so you have to have a long fuse, you gotta really believe.
-This may feel kinda hard, but you’re really talking maybe, what, fifteen years?
+And so you have to have a long fuse, you’ve got to really believe.
+This may feel kind of hard, but you’re really talking maybe, what, fifteen years?
 Ten, twelve that are super, super critical and then you launch the kind of people that change the world.

 And so now it gets a little stronger.
 He says, “I want you to exhort, I want you to admonish the young men.”
 And it’s interesting, there’s only one thing you’re supposed to tell them: Be self-controlled.
 You make your own conclusions on that one.

 The word “self-control” has showed up in every single one of the relationships and it simply means “to master one’s self; to be disciplined,” and I would say to young men here to be disciplined or controlled over your passions for success, for wealth, for sex, for power, and for fame.

 And when young men are disciplined and aligned, by the power of God, with their time, their priorities with their family, their own spiritual development, in prayer, in God’s Word, and they don’t allow their work or their hobbies to dominate their lives, they step up and they change the world.